MrFlynn/Minecraft-Biome-Traveler/README.md

 1. as listed above.

 ## License:
 This application is listed under the MIT license.
-Essentially, the program is provided as-is and I, as the developer, am no obligation to support it.
-However, you are free to tinker and modify.
-I ask if you redistribute the code, to credit me.
+Essentially the program is provided as-is and I, as the developer, am under no obligation to support it.
+However, you are free to tinker and modify it as you please.
+However, if you redistribute the code I would request that you credit me.